Management Accounting and the Cost of Quality

 In this presentation the basics of management accounting will be described including measuring profits and costs of products, standard service-lines, distribution channels, and customers.
 The presentation will then expand on how this basic information can be leveraged to report and display how end-to-end business processes can be reported as prevention, appraisal, internal failure, and external failure.
 These are the COQ’s components to report the costs of conformance and costs of nonconformance.
 Each of the four can be decomposed into elements for each of them.

-The presentation will describe how the lean management community applies lean accounting principles with value stream maps to aid in focusing on waste reduction and throughput cycle time reduction.
+The presentation will describe how the lean management community applies lean accounting principles with value stream maps to aid in focusing waste reduction and throughput cycle time reduction.

 Attendees to this course will feel like they have added being a consultant to their set of skills.